isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/datetimestamp.md

 **dateTime**

-## <a name="attributes-and-elements"></a>Attributes and elements
+## <a name="attributes-and-elements"></a>Atributos e elementos

-As seções a seguir descrevem os atributos e elementos filho elementos pai.
+As seções a seguir descrevem os atributos, os elementos filhos e os elementos pai.

 ### <a name="attributes"></a>Atributos

-Nenhum.
+Nenhum

 ### <a name="child-elements"></a>Elementos filho